Price Legibility and Fair Terms

 Guardrail

 Legibility is not price control.
-It is the minimum condition for fair comparison and informed consent in markets people cannot easily avoid.
-In low-choice systems, it is also part of contestability.
+It sets the minimum condition for fair comparison and informed consent in markets people cannot easily avoid.
+In low-choice systems, it also supports contestability.

 Connection to E4E model concepts